micelifrc/Chess_Multiplayer_Online/README.md

 # Chess_Multiplayer_Online
-This game allows to players to play online chess.
+This game allows 2 players to play online chess.

+This is achieved using the Unity Multiplayer Solution released with MLAPI.